 Four weeks ago our music month begun, with hey, ho, the wind and the rain.
 But that’s all one, our month is done.
 We strive to please you every day. 🎄 🎵 🎭

 ❡ Who will find the beans?
 To properly celebrate Twelfth Night, you’ll want to be sure to bake a proper Shakespearean Twelfth Night cake, complete with three hidden beans inside.
-The Folger Shakespeare Library has a complete recipe for you. 🎂
+The Folger Shakespeare Library has the recipe for you. 🎂

 ❡ Literary lives: The website of the Poetry Foundation includes biographical notes and examples of the work of many important poets (including William Shakespeare, of course) that are suitable for high school students and homeschool teachers. ✒️